Allisonwonderlax13/https-github.com-obsproject-obs-studio./Unofficial-Linux-Builds.md

 Debian 9.0 "Stretch" or newer is required.

-**Also note that as of 2021-06-13, this package is the outdated 0.0.1 version.
+~~**Also note that as of 2021-06-13, this package is the outdated 0.0.1 version.
 It should still work, but won't have all new improvements.
-Build from source to get the newest version.**
+Build from source to get the newest version.**~~

+As of 2023-05-19 Debian 11 "Bullseye" provides 26.1.2.

 * First, make sure you have everything up-to-date.